SummerSlam (1994)

 The 1994 SummerSlam was the seventh annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
 It took place on August 29, 1994, at the United Center in Chicago, Illinois, which had opened eleven days earlier.
 Eight matches were contested at the event, including one dark match held before the live broadcast.

 The pay-per-view had two main events.
-The first pitted Owen Hart against his brother Bret Hart in a steel cage match.
+The first pitted Owen Hart against his brother Bret Hart in a steel cage match for the WWF Championship.
 Bret won the match, but the storyline feud escalated after Owen and his brother-in-law Jim Neidhart attacked Bret after the match.
-The other main event saw The Undertaker (portrayed by Mark Calaway) defeat an impostor Undertaker (portrayed by Brian Lee).
+The other main event saw The Undertaker defeat an impostor Undertaker (portrayed by Brian Lee).
 The undercard included a match for the WWF Intercontinental Championship between Diesel and Razor Ramon, which Ramon won to regain the title.
 The other major angle going into SummerSlam was a feud in which Tatanka accused Lex Luger of joining the Million Dollar Corporation, a stable of heel wrestlers.
 This storyline turned out to be a swerve, as Tatanka was revealed to have secretly joined the corporation.

 Production

 Background

-SummerSlam is an annual pay-per-view (PPV), produced every summer by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer," it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
 The 1994 event was the seventh event in the SummerSlam chronology and was held on Monday, August 29, 1994, at the United Center in Chicago, Illinois, which had opened eleven days earlier.